 Out of 1,800 or so confirmed exoplanets, fewer than two dozen are in a habitable zone, where it's not so hot that water would boil off into space and not so cold that it would remain permanently locked in ice.

-The orbit of Kepler-186f would fit inside that of Mercury but since its star gives off less energy than our sun, it is still in a habitable zone.
+The orbit of Kepler-186f would fit inside that of Mercury but since its star gives off less energy than our sun, it is still in the habitable zone.

-Some scientists have argued that M-dwarf stars such as Kepler-186 may not be hospitable to life, since they tend to produce more flares and damaging radiation than larger and brighter G-type stars such as our sun but that might result in a faster rate of evolution for life forms that live in the water and under the surface of the planet.
+Some scientists have argued that M-dwarf stars such as Kepler-186 may not be hospitable to life, since they tend to produce more flares and damaging radiation than larger and brighter G-type stars such as our sun.
+However, that might result in a faster rate of evolution for life forms that live in the water and under the surface of the planet.

 "I believe that planets are very diverse and a whole range of them could be habitable," said Sara Seager, an astrophysicist at MIT who was not involved in the study.

 That's an encouraging sentiment, given that planets like Kepler-186f could be easier to find than planets exactly like Earth.
 Before it was hobbled last year by a broken gyroscope that robbed it of its precision-pointing ability, the Kepler telescope stared at a patch of roughly 150,000 stars and watched for dips in the starlight as planets passed in front.